christiansheridan/InstructorsStudentClassroom/README.md

 -
 ### Part 10.2 - Modify `People` subclasses
 * Modify the `Students` class signature to ensure that it is a subclass of `People` of parameterized type `Student`.
-* Modify the `Instructors` class signature to ensure that it is a subclass of `People` of parameterized type `Instructor`.
+* Modify the `io.zipcoder.interfaces.Interfaces.Instructors` class signature to ensure that it is a subclass of `People` of parameterized type `Instructor`.
 * Provide concrete implementations of the `getArray` method in each of these classes.

 -